RosterElf Logo

 Consequence: Staff either do not know procedures exist or cannot access them when needed

-Solution: Use a central, searchable system that staff can access from anywhere
+Solution: Use a central, searchable system that staff can access from anywhere, including on mobile

 Never updating procedures